Dodgers go deep 3 times in 7-2 win over Padres

 Padres: Manny Machado (left ankle sprain) started at third base for the first time since June 18 and was 1 for 4.
 He was the designated hitter on Thursday after missing nine games due to a left ankle sprain and came on as a pinch-hitter during the eighth inning Friday before remaining in the game at third. ...
 C Jorge Alfaro (right knee inflammation) returned to the lineup as the designated hitter after not starting the past four games.
 He went 0 for 3.

 Dodgers: RF Chris Taylor left in the sixth inning due to a left foot contusion. ...
-Mookie Betts (ribs) is on track to be activated either Sunday or Monday after taking at-bats in a simulated game.
-Manager Dave Roberts said Betts will begin at second base before moving back to the outfield. ...
+Mookie Betts (ribs) is on track to be activated Sunday after taking at-bats in a simulated game. ...
 P Caleb Ferguson (left forearm tendinitis) is one track to return next week after he threw one inning in a simulated game.

 UP NEXT